EricssonResearch/dnt/doc/getting_started/scenario2/README.md

 Now let's see the NNI part, where we process the incoming packets from the member streams.
 The NNIs currently UDP sockets for both ingress and egress: we will check it with `tshark` later.
-Right now we only defined one NNI stream for purpose: regardless of the ingress NNI interfaces, we only match the VLAN ID 99, which is set at step 2. of the `compound` action pipeline.
+We defined two NNI streams: `member1` and `member2`.
+The `:match` statements of the NNI streams identify the packets based to the MPLS labels (100 and 200).
+No other identification needed, the labels

 In the NNI `:packet` line we have to define the expected encapsulation, which is `mpls, dcw, eth, cvlan`.
 __Important__: as you can see, the packet header definition does not contain the underlying network's encapsulation (Ethernet, IP, UDP).
 That's because we are only interested in the traffic in the pseudowires.

-The steps in `members`:
+The steps in `member1` and `member2`:

 1. After the matching of VLAN ID 99 we will read the DetNet CW sequence number: `readseq dcw`.
 That is required for the PEF
 2. Now we can do the elimination with the PEF, which is performed by the `pef` action.
 Notice that `pef` is defined in the `[objects]` section, but until their names are not ambiguous we can use an object name in the action pipeline and the action type implicitly guessed by the R2DTWO.
 3. The PEF drop the replica packets and the one passing packet's processing continues on the `pef-compound` action pipeline.
 4. Now we decapsulate the headers until the Layer2 payload, as received by the UNI, since the `talker` will expect the same encapsulation that it used when sent the packet.
 So right now we will delete the MPLS, DetNet CW and VLAN headers: `del dcw, del mpls, del cvlan`.
 5. Then in the last action of the pipeline, we send the decapsulated packet on the UNI for the `talker`: `send uni`.

+Another stream `prio-compound` defined similarly to `compound`.
+It has its own stream definitions for UNI and NNI.
+R2DTWO tries to match the streams sequentially: the `compound` not matched if `prio-compound` matches on the packet.
+It might worth to mention, there are no separate member streams defined, since we identify the stream with the same label (500) on both paths.
+So `prio-members` stream is enough for the identification, it must be configured on both NNI interfaces.

 As mentioned before, the `nxp2.ini` is very similar however, the UNI is connected to the `listener` in that case.